 - A sponsored message will reengage past users who haven't chatted with your bot in a while, to get them to participate in your cause again.

 You can even set up your chatbot to automatically respond to comments on your Facebook page posts, so users can go from idly commenting to actively participating in a conversation about your mission.

 #2.
 A chatbot can supercharge your fundraising efforts 💰

 A key aim of any nonprofit is to consistently attract new donors to win more donations.
 A chatbot can make this experience simpler for both you and your donors.

-First, think about this: Why do most charities have a Department or Director of Major Gifts? 🤔 Because, when there's big money on the line, a friendly, engaging conversation is a lot more effective than a static email, or a paper donation form sent in the mail.
+First, think about this: Why do most charities have a Department and/or Director of Major Gifts? 🤔 Because, when there's big money on the line, a friendly, engaging conversation is a lot more effective than a static email, or a paper donation form sent in the mail.